How to find the best facilities management software to streamline your building’s management and maintenance facility processes.

 Once you’ve purchased the tool, you may have a rough idea of the time it takes to meet your goals.
 But, deploying the tool can be a lengthy process.
 So make sure to leave time for any challenges that you may face.

 Don’t expect your CAFM tool to automatically and instantly improve your facility processes without the right training.
 This requires time and money, so be sure to factor this into your plan.

-Consider the challenges when integrating the tool with other platforms such as email, calendars, data storage, and file-hosting.
-It may take even longer to integrate other applications as well, like building information modelling (BIM) and computer-aided design (CAD) systems.
+Consider the challenges when integrating the product with other tools such as email, calendars, data storage, and file-hosting.
+It may take even longer to integrate other applications as well, such as building information modelling (BIM) and computer-aided design (CAD) systems.

-You would have collected a huge amount of data regarding building space, maintenance work orders, and assets.
+You may have collected a huge amount of data regarding building space, maintenance work orders, and occupants.
 This data will now need to be transferred into your new system, which can be a lengthy process.
 Whether you do it yourself, or your vendor offers help at an extra cost, you’ll need to consider the time it takes to complete this transition.